eguidotti/bidask/README.md

 > How to handle non-positive estimates?

 - By default, the estimator returns the absolute value of the estimates.
 This is generally a good option if you are interested in point estimates, but may create a small-sample bias if the estimates are used for averaging or regression studies.
-To reduce this source of bias, you can compute signed estimates with the argument `sign=False` and reset negative values to zero.
+To reduce this source of bias, you can compute signed estimates with the argument `sign=True` and reset negative values to zero.
 Keeping negative values is not recommended because more negative estimates are typically associated with larger spreads empirically.
 For more information, see https://github.com/eguidotti/bidask/issues/3

 > Does the estimator work with missing values?